gustafguner/ci-server/README.md

 ![yarn](https://github.com/gustafguner/fundamentals-lab2/blob/issue/6/yarn-example.png)

-2. Create or go into a "test" repository that you wish to test the CI server on and type the following command.
+2. Create or go into a (test) repository to run the CI server on and type the following command.

 ```shell
 $ ngrok http 3000